 Editing and refining

 ICPs are living documents.
-As you learn more about who actually buys, update the profile and re-score lists.
-Cleanlist tracks edit history so you can see how the definition has evolved.
+As you learn more about who actually converts, update the profile's text description and re-run icp_fit_analysis on your lists.

 Related